alekssze/alekssze/README.md

-Got an access to amazing tool called DALL·E and it is such an amazing experience when it is possible to to create image only from text input.
+Got an Access to amazing tool called DALL·E, it is such an Amazing experience when it is possible to to Create Image only from Text input.

 ![](https://media0.giphy.com/media/oJx848nWCDYJn87xku/giphy.gif)